stephband/midi/README.md

 Removes an event handler from all MIDI events matching the query.
 If
 <code>fn</code> is not given, removes all handlers from events matching the
 query.
 If <code>query</code> is not given, removes the handler from all events.

-### .request

-A promise.
-Where MIDI is supported, this is the promise returned by
-<code>navigator.requestMIDIAcess()</code>.
-Where MIDI is not supported, it is a
-promise in rejected state.

-    MIDI.request.then(function(midi) {
-        // Do something with midi object
-    });

-The MIDI library requests access to the browser's midi API and sets
-<code>MIDI.request</code> with a promise as soon as it loads.

 ### .isNote(data)